 Krista Monson: Exploring Humanity in Performance, Casting & Directing, Pt.
 3

-Knowing everything that you know now, what advice would you give your 18-year old self?
+What advice would you give your 18-year old self?

 Probably now I would say two things.
 Trust, really trust, and fight the good fight.